sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="createColorChart.js">createColorChart.js</a>

 ### Description
-This script create a color chart.
+This script creates a color chart.

 ![Create Color Chart](images/createColorChart.png)

 ### Usage
 1. Run this script.
-2. Select either CMYK or RGB, enter the color values.
+2. Select either CMYK or RGB, and enter the color values.
    If an object is selected, the fill value of the object will be used as the initial value.
 3. Select the color you want to increase or decrease with vertical, or horizontal.
 4. Enter the increase or decrease value.
    Enter the percentage to be increased or decreased.
 5. Set the artboard size, chip size, and units according to your preference.